s0lesurviv0r/BitTroll/README.md

 ## Compiling into standalone binary
 PyInstaller can be used to generate a stand alone binary of BitTroll.
-The feature is still under testing but a build can be involved with `make dist`
+The feature is still under testing but a build can be involved with `make dist`.

 ## License
 Copyright (C) 2015  Jacob Zelek <jacob@jacobzelek.com>